Vital Support: The Crucial Role of CNAs in Hospitals

 2. Complete the Training Program: Enroll in a CNA training program and complete the required coursework.
 The program includes classroom instruction and hands-on clinical training to develop the necessary skills and knowledge.

-3. Clinical Experience: Gain experience by participating in supervised clinical rotations in a hospital or other healthcare settings.
+3. Clinical Experience: Gain practical experience by participating in supervised clinical rotations in a hospital or other healthcare settings.
 This experience allows CNAs to practice their skills in a real-world environment.

 4. Pass the Competency Exam: After completing the training program, individuals must pass a competency exam to become a certified nursing assistant.
 The exam typically consists of a written portion and a skills evaluation.